iamabhishekchakraborty/djangoProject/readme.md

 To check the configuration variables for the site `heroku config`

-To set the configuration/environment variables to be used by the site `heroku config:set DJANGO_DEBUg=False`
+To set the configuration/environment variables to be used by the site `heroku config:set DJANGO_DEBUG=False`

 To set the list of allowed hosts to determine where the application can run from update `settings.py` like - ALLOWED_HOSTS = ['<your app URL without the https:// prefix>.herokuapp.com','127.0.0.1']